Beverly, Massachusetts: History

-The first ship commissioned for the US military, by the US Army (the US Navy had yet to exist), was the armed schooner USS Hannah under the command of Captain Nicholson Broughton.
+The first ship commissioned for the Continental Army (as the Continental Navy did not yet exist), was the armed schooner USS Hannah under the command of Captain Nicholson Broughton.
 It was outfitted at Glover's Wharf and first sailed from Beverly Harbor on September 5, 1775.
-For this reason Beverly calls itself the "Birthplace of America's Navy."
-(Marblehead makes a similar claim, in part, because Broughton was from there and belonged to the Marblehead Regiment.
-Additionally, official US Navy history and the naval history of Rhode Island contradict this.)
-The Hannah can be found on the patch of the city's police department.
+For this reason, Beverly calls itself the "Birthplace of America's Navy".
+Marblehead makes a similar claim, in part, because Broughton was from there and belonged to the Marblehead Regiment.
+However, the official history of the United States Navy and the naval history of Rhode Island contradict this.
+Hannah can be found on the patch of the city's police department.

-Beverly has been called the "birthplace of the American Industrial Revolution," as the site of the first cotton mill in America (1787), and largest cotton mill of its time.
-The town is the home of one of the country's first Sunday schools (which was built in 1810).
+Beverly has also been called the "birthplace of the American Industrial Revolution," as it was the site of the first cotton mill in America (1787) and largest cotton mill of its time.
+The town is the home of one of the country's first Sunday schools, which was built in 1810.
 Beverly was incorporated as a city in 1894.

 In 1902, the United Shoe Machinery Corporation built a quarter-mile (400 m) stretch of factory buildings in Beverly.
 The stretch was an early landmark example of reinforced concrete construction, devised by concrete pioneer Ernest L. Ransome.
 In 1906 it went into production.
-Closed in 1987, the complex was bought by Cummings Properties in 1996, and developed into a campus of hi-tech companies and medical offices.
-Parker Brothers, makers of Monopoly and other games, has offices in Beverly.
-The city is also home to the Landmark School, known worldwide for the education it provides for students with learning disabilities.
+Closed in 1987, the complex was bought by Cummings Properties in 1996, and developed into a campus of hi-tech companies, salons, restaurants, medical offices, and more.
+Parker Brothers, makers of Monopoly and other games, was headquartered in Beverly, acquired by Hasbro, and eventually ceased operations in Beverly.
+In 2012, the Dunham Road property was acquired by Cummings Properties and named Dunham Ridge.